ouspg/trytls/doc/vulnmeet-presentation.md

 This issue has been reported already 2014-03-03 by Hynek Schlawack.
 CVE-2014-2234 describes the vulnerability exists on *A certain Apple patch for OpenSSL in Apple OS X 10.9.2*.
 However, we have reproduced it in OS X 10.11.5 (15F34) 2016-06-12.
-The same behavior was observed with other python libraries (e.g. urllib3 and requests) - as long as the python shipped with OS X was used.
+The same behaviour was observed with other python libraries (e.g. urllib3 and requests) - as long as the python shipped with OS X was used.

 ---

-### How we found it
+# How we found it

-While developing the tool, we found an unexpected behavior.
+While developing the tool, we found an unexpected behaviour.
 Apple's patch to their OpenSSL, apparently made back in 2011, gives the user of OpenSSL more CAs than she bargained for.
 If the certificate check fails with  user provided CA, Apple's OpenSSL *gives failed verifications a second chance using the system keyring as trust store.*